 About nine years ago I started a little exercise in downsizing my life.
 Most of it was due to moving from Florida to North Carolina, to Arkansas, to Virginia, and finally Indiana – it was done out of necessity.
 Each step along the way I would get rid of more stuff.
 You’d think by the time I ended up in Indiana I’d have next to nothing left, and I am pretty close!
 As far as furniture goes, I only have one Queen Anne chair, ottoman, and a TV stand that are still with me from Florida.
-The rest is stuff I simply haven’t wanted to part with (some crystal and some other items I just love), plus I’ve purchased a few things in the nearly three years I’ve been in Indiana.
+The rest is stuff I simply haven’t wanted to part with (some crystal and some other items I just love), plus I’ve purchased a few things in the nearly four years I’ve been in Indiana.
 In preparation for moving into an RV full-time, I find myself back in the process of downsizing once again!
 Woohoo!

 Preparing to downsize